 Struggling with your girlfriend’s past isn’t easy.

-And if you’ve spent any amount of time trawling Google for answers on how to deal with your girlfriend’s past, you’ve likely come across a lot of varied advice.
+“My girlfriend’s past disgusts me” is a common thought in your head.
+And if you’ve spent any amount of time trawling Google for answers on how to accept the past of your partner, you’ve likely come across a lot of varied advice.

 **Video transcript below**

 On one hand, there are the online commenters who say that any guy who struggles with any girlfriend’s past is a hypocrite, misogynist, sexist pig who “doesn’t deserve her.”

 On the other hand, there is the opposite end of the extremist crowd, whose members proclaim that any man who struggles with any girlfriend’s past is probably justified, that women can’t be trusted, and any feeling of unease surrounding a girlfriend’s past is enough of a “red flag” that the man in question should get out of the relationship.